madetech/blog/posts/ethical_software_engineering.md

 * The location of third party hardware should be considered carefully.
 Different countries have different data protection laws

 Data plays an integral role in our day to day lives, and it is likely to play a more important role in the future.
 The data being collected is becoming more personal, more invasive and as a result, our responsibility to keep it secure has never been greater.
-Whatever the ethical implications of the particular situation, as long as an engineer does all they can to ensure the security of data, at a professional level I believe they have fulfilled their moral obligations.
+Whatever the ethical implications of the particular situation, as long as an engineer does all they can to ensure the security and integrity of data, at a professional level I believe they have fulfilled their moral obligations.